Loading

 #lovensw #newsouthwales

-Day 2: Broken Hill to Tibooburra
+Day 2: From Broken Hill to Tibooburra

 Watch the outback roll by as you head towards Corner Country in the far northwest of the state.
-Keep an eye out for wild goats and their cute kids.
-If you’re lucky you may even spot an emu or two.
+The drive to the iconic outback town of Tibooburra will take around 3.5 hours.
+Keep an eye out for wild goats and their cute kids – if you’re lucky you may even spot an emu or two.

 Spare a thought for Captain Charles Sturt and his expedition team in Tibooburra’s Pioneer Park when you see a replica of their whaleboat.
 They dragged the original whaleboat all the way from Adelaide so they could cross the inland sea before realising it didn’t exist.

-Day 3: Tibooburra area
+Day 3: Exploring the Tibooburra area

 If you’re travelling in a car that can leave sealed roads behind (ideally a four-wheel-drive), now’s the time to explore the far western corner of NSW.
 Just remember to check the conditions before you set off for the day, as some roads can be cut off in wet weather.